 deactivate all plugins except the plugin you trying to get working.
-This has the advantage of fairly quickly telling you that the plugin does/does not work by itself:
+This has the advantage of quickly telling you if the plugin does/does not work by itself:

 - Problem gone when just that plugin?
 The plugin itself might still be causing the clash, but at least now you have some info to pass on to the developers.
 Follow the’ problem gone’ after theme switch below.